prmakk/minecraft_end_finder/README.md

-# minecraft_end_finder
+# Minecraft END finder
 This project implements an algorithm to find an ender portal in Minecraft.
-It uses various animations, scripts.
 There is also an instruction to understand even beginners.

+Features in this project:
+🔸 Responsive design
+🔸 3 languages
+🔸 Various animations, scripts

+Maded by prmk